[ how to apply ]

 - What are your present plans for a career?

-- State clearly and fully your reasons for wishing admission to DMA program at Yale.
+- State clearly and fully your reasons for pursuing admission to the D.M.A. program at Yale.

 - Please list any additional information that you feel is pertinent regarding other dimensions of your musical background about which the Yale faculty may not be aware (e.g. concert appearances, previous scholarships, national or international competitions, etc.).